milsonei/reactnd-project-readable/frontend/README.md

 │    │   ├── UserEditPage.js #Component responsible for rendering a page for creating and editing a particular user.
 The AND components used on this page are: Icon, Form, Button, Input, Avatar, Tooltip, Select, Row, Col.#
 │    ├── middleware
 │    │   ├── cache.js #Middleware responsible for being a common point of capture and storage in the local data storage coming from several actions.#
-│    │   ├── error.js #Component responsible for being a common point to capture and view the error message using the notification component from React UI library ANTD.#
+│    │   ├── error.js #Middleware responsible for being a common point to capture and view the error message using the notification component from React UI library ANTD.#
 │    │   ├── index.js #Initialize store and dispatch, which will be used later.#
 │    │   └── logger.js #Middleware responsible for logging action details and status details in the browser console.
 Available only in the development environment.#
 │    ├── model